yangr0/Hacking-Notes/README.md

 # Hacking-Notes

-These are some of the notes I am using, feel free to use them :)
+These are some of the notes I am taking, feel free to use them :)